benmaier/epipack/docs/devguide/process_rates_events.rst

 is a valid transition, but ``("S", "I", rate, "I", "I")`` is not.
 The reasoning behind this restriction is to make sure that the user really thinks about which node is reacting and transmitting.

-For ``StochasticEpiModel``, only node transition and link transmission processes are allowed.
+For `StochasticEpiModel`, only node transition and link transmission processes are allowed.
 Additionally, there is the possibility to set conditional link transmission processes that are executed immediately after a base process happened.
 Base reactions are encoded like this

 .. code:: python

     (source_base, "->", target_base) # or
     (transmitting, source, "->", transmitting, target)

-Conditional transmission process are always formulated as dictionaries with lists of processes.
+Conditional transmission processes are always formulated as dictionaries with lists of processes.

 .. code:: python